ereedsanchez/AI-Critters-STEP-2024/README.md

 ### Week 1 : Introduction to Computer Terminals, AI and Image Classification
+- Learning Goals and Industry Context:
+- Implementation: 1.0.1 - 1.3.2
+- Final Outcome or Product:

 ##### <ins>1.0.1 : Monday </ins>
 Introduction to Terminal, BASH, and installing open source projects using GitHub.